vcraghe32/Pet_Food_Dispenser/Media/README.md

 <img src="https://github.com/vcraghe32/Pet_Food_Dispenser/blob/main/Media/Pet_Food_Dispenser-Archimedes_Screw_Design_Idea.JPG.jpg" width="350">

 The Archimedes screw design was our original idea for creating a pet food dispenser.
-Here were the basic parts of this idea:
+Here were the basic parts of this
+idea:

-* A gate which opened up to an area where food could be stored for further use.
+* A gate that opened up to an area where food could be stored for further use.

 * An Archimedes screw be inclined so that the food serving size could be regulated.
 If the Archimedes screw tilted downward or level, food would be pulled by gravity and be dispensed in an unregulated fashion.